siddhantvinchurkar/Pheels/README.md

 # Pheels

-### *Pheels is an artificially intelligent assistive chatbot that can help you place orders with DHL or have a simple conversation.*
+### *Pheels is an artificially intelligent assistive chatbot that can help you deal with depression or have a simple conversation.*

 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/siddhantvinchurkar/onyx)